-Typical elements of discrimination are race, ethnicity, nationalities, birthplace, color, age, gender, sexual orientation, disability, religion, political affiliation, union membership, marital status, and so on.
+Typical elements of discrimination are race, ethnicity, nationalities, birthplace, color, age, gender, sexual orientation, gender identity, gender expression, disability, religion, political affiliation, union membership, marital status, and so on.

 Additionally, when health examinations and pregnancy tests impair the fairness in equality of opportunity or treatment, such act is considered as discrimination.